 EOG's major sales points include Cushing, Oklahoma, St. James, Louisiana, and other points along the Gulf Coast.
 In 2014, two purchasers each accounted for more than 10% of EOG's total wellhead crude oil and condensate, NGLs and natural gas revenues and gathering, processing and marketing revenues.

-In 2014 EOG's net cash provided by operating activities rose by 18% due to increased net income, and a change in inventories and accounts payable.
+In 2015 EOG's net cash provided by the operating activities decreased by $5 billion due to change in accounts payable and other liabilities.

 EOG's strategy is to focus on organic growth of its North American shale plays and making complementary acquisitions of properties in North America and internationally.
 The company puts an emphasis on developing advanced technology associated with maximizing production from shale plays (especially in the Eagle Ford and Permian Basin), including reservoir simulation models, improved drill bits, mud motors for horizontal drilling, and horizontal completion methods.